List of Anita Blake: Vampire Hunter characters: Nikolaos

 The Master of the City of Saint Louis in Guilty Pleasures and over 1,000 years old.
 Nikolaos had the appearance of a young girl around age 12 and sounded like Shirley Temple when not angry.
 Her mental abilities and physical strength were formidable and frightening.
 Nikolaos had a variety of Master-level abilities: she could call to rats and wererats, fly, generate powerful storm force winds with her mind, and be awake during daylight.
 Anita kills Nikolaos at the end of Guilty Pleasures by cutting her head off and stabbing her in the heart with Burchard's sword.
-Based on the description, Nikolaos has some of the traits of what Hamilton later describes as a nighthag – a Vampire that could draw power from fear (as much as any other overbearing, sadistic bully) but she lacks the tell tale sign of decomposing on her victims during sex and/or feedings, which are the favorite pastimes of rotting vampires and have no connection to nighthags altogether.
+Based on the description, Nikolaos has some of the traits of what Hamilton later describes as a nighthag – a vampire that could draw power from fear (as much as any other overbearing, sadistic bully) but she lacks the telltale sign of decomposing on her victims during sex and/or feedings, which are the favorite pastimes of rotting vampires and have no connection to nighthags altogether.

 First (and only) Appearance: Guilty Pleasures.

 Primo

-With brute strength and being a powerful vampire who formerly looked to the Dragon as his mistress, Primo works under Buzz at Guilty Pleasures and repeatedly lets people in who are not supposed to be allowed, causing fights until Jean-Claude and Anita intervene.
-He is almost powerful enough to beat Jean-Claude, until Anita steps in and blood-oaths him.
-He wants to be master of the city, but is not powerful enough.
-Seems to be able to feed off violence, like Jean-Claude feeds on sex.
-Also caused Anita "harm from a distance".
-He can rapidly heal fatal wounds by drinking the blood of a preternatural creature.
+With brute strength (plus being a powerful vampire who formerly regarded the Dragon as his mistress), Primo works under the guidance of Buzz at Guilty Pleasures and repeatedly lets people enter who are not permitted, thus causing fights until Jean-Claude and Anita intervene.
+Primo is almost powerful enough to beat Jean-Claude until Anita steps in and blood-oaths him.
+He wants to be master of the city but is not powerful enough.
+Primo seems to feed off violence such as the manner in which Jean-Claude feeds on sex.
+Also caused Anita "harm from a distance" and can rapidly heal fatal wounds by drinking the blood of a supernatural creature.